 Are you in India?

 Well, you should anticipate seeing everything from each culture and belief.
-The land has witnessed the life cycle of development of all civilizations, and this time we are about to discover Qutb Minar, the famous Islamic monument here.
+The land has witnessed the life cycle of all civilisations’ development; this time, we are about to discover Qutb Minar, the famous Islamic monument.

 Why should you visit Qutb Minar?

 On the outskirts of Delhi stands the tallest tower in the country, drawing tourists for centuries to discover its beauty and magnificent architecture.
-There are many places to stay in when it comes to Delhi, but Qutb Minar is unquestionably at the top of the list.
+There are many places to stay in Delhi, but Qutb Minar is unquestionably at the top of the list.

-It’s not just we see; Qutb Minar is ranked as the first attraction you should not miss in India.
-Finely decorated Arabic Quran verses on the minaret and other traces strewn over the site, this mosque is the first one- built in India 1192.
+It’s not just what we see; Qutb Minar is ranked as the first attraction you should not miss in India.
+With finely decorated Arabic Quran verses on the minaret and other traces strewn over the site, this mosque was the first one built in India in 1192.

 Things to Do:

-• Roaming around the archeological site and enjoying witnessing these wondrous structures.
+- I was roaming around the archaeological site and enjoying witnessing these wondrous structures.

-• Explore the Jamali Kamali Tomb, and Mosque, located immediately adjacent to the Qutb Minar and is a must-see attraction.
+- Explore the Jamali Kamali Tomb and Mosque immediately adjacent to the Qutb Minar.
+It is a must-see attraction.

-• Make time to see Iltutmish’s Tomb, made of gorgeous red sandstone and features many Islamic designs in a well-shaped structure.
+- Make time to see Iltutmish’s Tomb, which is made of gorgeous red sandstone and features many Islamic designs in a well-shaped structure.

 Things not to Do:

-• You are not permitted to enter the minaret; you may just look around and take photographs anywhere you choose.
+- You cannot enter the minaret; you may just look around and photograph anywhere.

-• Food and snacks are not allowed inside the archaeological site; only water is permitted.
+- Food and snacks are prohibited inside the archaeological site; only water is permitted.

-• However there is a dress code to visit the place, it’s preferable not to wear short skirts or dresses.
+- However, there is a dress code for visiting the place.
+It’s preferable not to wear short skirts or dresses.
 India is a somewhat conservative community.

-Pro Tip: The late culture is so common here; people in India like nightlife more than waking up so early.
-But most importantly, no one here is punctual; of course, everything, including transportation, planes, and events, is not coming at the scheduled time.
+Pro Tip: Late culture is common here; people in India like nightlife more than waking up early.
+But most importantly, no one here is punctual; of course, everything, including transportation, planes, and events, does not arrive at the scheduled time.
 So, be open to accepting this culture, or you could lose your mind.

 Location: Dharmapuri, Forest Colony, Tajganj, Agra

-How to get there: Take the high-speed metro from Indira Gandhi International Airport to New Delhi, take the next train from Nizamuddin Railway Station and depart in Agra Cantt station.
-Then you can just take an Uber ride to the Taj Mahal, around 20 minutes.
+How to get there: Take the high-speed metro from Indira Gandhi International Airport to New Delhi, take the next train from Nizamuddin Railway Station and depart at Agra Cantt station.
+Then, you can just take an Uber ride to the Taj Mahal, around 20 minutes.

 Price: About 14 dollars

-Located in Agra, an awe-inspiring, epic, and picturesque white palace, more than eight million people every single year come to see it; the Taj Mahal is one of the new Seven Wonders of the World.
-Being here is like a movie scene taking in the beauty of this beautiful building.
+Located in Agra, the Taj Mahal is an awe-inspiring, epic, and picturesque white palace that more than eight million people visit annually.
+It is one of the new Seven Wonders of the World.
+Taking in the beauty of this beautiful building is like a movie scene.

 Why should you visit the Taj Mahal?

-No matter where you stay in India, simply, it’s a must-see attraction.
-From the moment you walk in, you will see two magnificent red-stone buildings representing what you are about to find in this intriguing tourist spot.
+No matter where you stay in India, it’s a must-see attraction.
+From the moment you walk in, you will see two magnificent red-stone buildings representing what you will find in this intriguing tourist spot.

-It’s one of the world’s most magnificent man-made spectacles.
-If it’s your first time seeing the Taj Mahal, trust me when I say you’ll want to come back, again and again, to feast your eyes on this magnificent work of art.
-Not to mention that this superb palace is exactly symmetrical on all four sides, no matter which angle you are looking at it.
+It’s one of the world’s most magnificent artificial spectacles.
+If it’s your first time seeing the Taj Mahal, trust me when I say you’ll want to come back again and again to feast your eyes on this magnificent work of art.
+This superb palace is symmetrical on all four sides, regardless of the angle you look at.
 It certainly looks the same.

-But what we love most about this place because it is a symbol of love, dedication, and loyalty.
-Actually, the Taj Mahal is just a mausoleum for Emperor Shah Jahan’s wife, Mumtaz Mahal, who died on the 14th, and his husband, who loved her so much, decided to build a fancy grave for her so that she would be remembered forever.
+But what we love most about this place is that it symbolises love, dedication, and loyalty.
+The Taj Mahal is just a mausoleum for Emperor Shah Jahan’s wife, Mumtaz Mahal, who died on the 14th.
+His husband, who loved her so much, decided to build a fancy grave for her to be remembered forever.

 Things to Do:

-• Go inside the palace and discover the place inside if you want; there are bare rooms, except the two graves- but you need to book the ticket online.
+- You can go inside the palace and discover the place if you want; there are bare rooms, except the two graves, but you must book the ticket online.

 Things not to Do:

-• Don’t come to Tajganj to just visit the Taj Mahal; make use of being there and explore the epic culture of people around there, eat the food street, mingle with people, play with children in narrow alleyways.
+- Don’t visit Tajganj just to see the Taj Mahal; use your time there and explore the epic culture of the people around you.
+Eat on the food street, mingle with people, and play with children in narrow alleyways.

-Pro Tip: Come to Taj Mahal at sunset because it’s so busy most of the time, and plan to visit India in the early summer from March to early June.
+Pro Tip: Visit the Taj Mahal at sunset because it’s busy most of the time, and plan to visit India in the early summer from March to early June.
 If you come to this spot in winter, you can’t see it because of the fog.

 Location: Akshardham Setu, New Delhi